GitHobi/BLE-Demo/README.md

 ## The Android part

 ... is actually not too complicated, you find the Andriod Studio code in "BLEDemo App".
+Be aware, the code is written in kotlin!

 There is only the `MainActivity`, which has two buttons an one slider (SeekBar).
 * The connect button enables bluetooth and starts the scan process + connecting to the (hopefully) found ESP32.